 b.
 1970 in London, England / Lives and works in Eugene, USA

 Terry Haggerty was born in London and studied at the Cheltenham School of Art, Gloucestershire.
 He has exhibited widely at galleries and museums around the world, including Sikkema Jenkins, New York; Max Hetzler, Berlin; Hammer Museum, Los Angeles; Aldrich Museum, Conecticut; and PS1, Long Island City.
 Commissions include wall drawings for Dallas Cowboys Stadium, Munich Re, London, and private collections in the US and Germany.
 Haggerty is the recipient of several awards including the For-Site foundation Award(2009), John Anson Kittredge Award (2003); and the Natwest Art Prize (1999).
 The concept of the trompe-l’oeil; the interplay between reality and illusion, has always fascinated artists.
 In this way, with the simple gesture of curving lines, Haggerty is able to create complex illusions, garnering both volume and depth.
-The artist carefully considers ambiguous forms and likenesses, to familiar indicators of space such as ledges, edges, corner and gaps.
+The artist carefully considers ambiguous forms and likenesses, to familiar indicators of space such as ledges, edges, corners and gaps.
 Nevertheless, the viewer is not only drawn to Haggerty’s paintings as a result of the suggestion of plasticity, but also owing to their cool, smooth, machine-like surface perfection.

 Error.
 No content found for Slider